DanishNadar/Cpp_Learning_IIT/README.md

-# Cpp_Learning_IIT
+# C++ Learning
-A guide documenting our process for learning C++.
-This guide is intended for developers with some previous programming skills comprising of recommended videos to watch, practice problems to solve, and LeetCode solutions with accompanied logical insights accomplished using C++.
-This guide is created by Danish Nadar and Natorion Johnson.
+This guide documents our process for learning C++.
+It is intended for developers with previous programming experience.
+It comprises recommended videos to watch, practice problems to solve, and LeetCode solutions accomplished using C++, each accompanied by logical insights to elucidate our problem-solving process.
+This guide was created by Danish Nadar and Natorion Johnson.